aiidateam/aiida-core/docs/source/intro/get_started.rst

     ✓ rabbitmq:    Connected to amqp://127.0.0.1?heartbeat=600
     ✓ daemon:      Daemon is running as PID 16430 since 2020-04-29 12:17:31

+Awesome!
 You now have a fully operational installation from which to take the next steps!

 Finally, to power down the services, you can run: